Article written by Elisa - Travel Writer & Local in France

 - Discover the Festival d’Avignon (July), one of the world’s largest performing festivals

-Aix-en-Provence is one of the best southern France cities if you’re looking for a cultural yet student atmosphere.
+Aix-en-Provence is one of the best cities in the South of France if you’re looking for a cultural yet student atmosphere.
 This quintessential Provencal city is situated close to Marseille.

 Aix-en-Provence is home to an array of eclectic museums, art galleries, and thousand fountains, which come in all shapes and sizes.
-Stroll along cobbled, winding streets with a pastry in hand, and get a characteristically French small city experience.
+Stroll along cobbled, winding streets with a pastry in hand, visit its colorful markets, taste delicious Provençal food, and get a characteristically French small-city experience.

 The list of fun things to do in Aix-en-Provence includes:

 - Apéritif and people-watching in one of the city’s squares

 The spectacular Montagne Sainte-Victoire mountain range was one of Cézanne’s sources of inspiration and is situated just 17km outside the city.
 It’s well worth the drive out to this limestone mountain ridge on a guided tour by e-bike.
 Aix is also a usual starting point for exploring the Gorges du Verdon – Check out this Gorges du Verdon road trip itinerary for inspiration.

 Toulouse is the capital of the Occitanie region, and it is bisected by the Garonne River.
 Boasting a rich historical heritage and sumptuous monuments, the famous “Pink City” always ranks among the most beautiful cities in France.

 Cradle of aviation and space, Toulouse is one of the most advanced technology parks in terms of research.
 Toulouse also welcomes many students and tourists each year, making the city very lively and an excellent base to explore the region.